jomjohn/drill/_docs/query-data/querying-complex-data/005-querying-complex-data-introduction.md

----
-title: "Querying Complex Data Introduction"
+# Querying Complex Data Introduction
-date:
-parent: "Querying Complex Data"
----
 Apache Drill queries do not require prior knowledge of the actual data you are trying to access, regardless of its source system or its schema and data types.
 The sweet spot for Apache Drill is a SQL query workload against